jsdelivr/globalping-cli/README.md

 ```

 > [!TIP]
-> Use this command to get the measurement IDs needed to run a new measurement, [reusing the probes](#reselect-probes) from a previous measurement.
+> Use this command to get the measurement IDs needed to run a new measurement, which [reuses the probes](#reselect-probes) from a previous one.

 #### Learn about available flags